ellaharding/MoobloomMDK/README.txt

         FDF
         LBL
-    - Mooblooms can be bred together through using daffodils, and will follow the player when the have a daffodil in their hand.
+    - Mooblooms can be bred together through using daffodils, and will follow the player when they have a daffodil in their hand.
     - Mooblooms have a custom shearing function that gives the player the flower that corresponds to the Moobloom.